mathlingua/mathlingua-language-support/README.md

 Supports syntax highlighting, auto-analysis, autocomplete, and rendering of MathLingua documents (with a `.math` extension).
 Any parse errors are displayed within the current file on save, and any signatures that are used, but have not been defined, are marked with a warning.

-Furthermore, entering the `mathlingua` command at the command palette will manually open a preview window that renders the current MathLingua document.
-In addition, when a `.math` file is opened, the preview window is automatically opened.
+Furthermore, entering the `mathlingua` command at the command palette will open a preview panel that renders the current MathLingua document.

 The following configuration options are supported:
 - **mathlingua.fontFamily**